Mets select contract of OF Carlos Gómez; Conforto on IL

 The Mets placed outfielder Michael Conforto on the seven-day injured list due to a concussion, and designated outfielder Keon Broxton for assignment.
 They recalled right-hander Paul Sewald from Syracuse.

 Gómez, an All-Star for Milwaukee in 2013-14, last played for the Mets when he was a rookie in 2007.
-They signed him to a minor league contract in March, and he batted .270 with 22 RBIs in 35 games for Syracuse.
+They signed the 33-year-old outfielder to a minor league contract in March, and he batted .270 with 22 RBIs in 35 games for Syracuse.

+“He obviously has been swinging the bat really well,” Mets manager Mickey Callaway said.
+“The defense has been outstanding, the leadership, the baserunning.
+From top to bottom the reports have been excellent.
+That’s why he’s up here getting a chance to help us win some games.”

+Broxton is batting.143 in 34 games.
+The Mets hope to keep him in their system.

+“It just wasn’t happening for him,” Callaway said.
+“We have confidence this kid can play.
+We are very hopeful he is going to be back in the organization and help us at some point this year.”

-Conforto was hurt Thursday when he collided with a teammate while chasing a popup.
+Conforto was hurt Thursday in Washington when he collided with a teammate while chasing a popup.
+On Friday he saw a neurologist, who prescribed no baseball activities for the next couple of days, and a re-evaluation is expected Monday.

+The flurry of roster moves came with the Mets third in the NL East at 20-22.

+“We have high expectations that we were very vocal about when the season started,” general manager Brodie Van Wagenen said.
+“We have not lowered our expectations.
+We want to hold ourselves accountable to win games.
+We anticipate getting on a roll here and trying to make a run at this thing.”

 Follow Steven Wine on Twitter: http://twitter.com/Steve_Wine